 If you’ve been wrongfully terminated you may be eligible to pursue legal action.
-Contact the Los Angeles employment law team at Sparrow Law Group today to learn more about how we can help you.
+Contact the Los Angeles employment law attorneys at Sparrow Law Group today to learn more about how we can help you.

 Wrongful Termination